 - Hybrid: The third option is a hybrid one: paying some upfront and some each month.
 This can be useful if you have extra cash early in the year and want to limit your monthly housing costs.

-To avoid PMI, you’ll need at least 20 percent of the home’s purchase price set aside for a down payment.
+To avoid PMI for most loans, you’ll need at least 20 percent of the home’s purchase price set aside for a down payment.
 For example, if you’re buying a home for $250,000, you need to be able to put down $50,000.